About Us

 Thermal insulation on boilers

-• Wet down the area you will be sampling by misting with water.
-Repeat misting as you cut into the material.
+• Wet the area you will be sampling by misting it with water.
+Keep misting as you cut into the material.

 • Use a utility knife to cut out the sample.